Kugelblitz360/C64MEGA65DOCS/c64-cartridges.md

 3. To save data
 4. To use Freezer Functions

-### Support Developers and Publishers
+#### Support Developers and Publishers

 Over 40 years after its release, companies like [Protovision](https://www.protovision.games) and [RGCD](https://rgcd.bigcartel.com/products) are still producing new games as commercial software.
 Buy as many original hardware cartridges from them as you can  afford.
 The Commodore 64 community needs to stay alive.

 But sometimes the cartridges are just sold out or a friendly soul has released a new game in cartridge format that you can download on itch.io.
 You do not need to burn an EPROM or flash a cartridge, but can mount those `.crt` files in the Core.

-### Compatibility issues
+#### Compatibility issues

 The current implementation of the Core uses the MEGA65 HyperRAM to store the visible bank of ROM data when you use a `.crt` file.
 So there is a very small time delay when a bank switch occurs because we need to halt the C64 for a very short time while loading the new bank data into HyperRAM.
 On real hardware cartridges, this switch is instantaneous.
 While during testing we have not found any cartridge that has serious issues with that small delay, there always is the chance that you see a glitch or any other side effect.

-### Save Data
+#### Save Data

 Some cartridge types (EasyFlash 1&3, GMod 2) allow to write data back to the cartridge.
 This is not supported by mounted `.crt` files.
 In other words: If you save your game on a mounted software cartridge it is lost as soon as you reset because this will not be saved to the SD card.
 On real physical cartridges save is supported.

-### Freezer cartridges
+#### Freezer cartridges

 The MEGA65 core has no internal freezer functionality (especially because it can not create new files) but also has **very limited support** for virtual cartridge buttons either.
 Basically, the <kbd>Restore</kbd> key can be used with SOME freezers.
-During testing we only had limited success with the Final Cartridge III loaded as a `.crt` file.
+During testing we only had success with the Final Cartridge III loaded as a `.crt` file.

 Physical freezer cartridges do work, but we recommend also using an external drive (or SD2IEC or similar), because the Core can not create new files on your SD card so if you do not have a mountable disk to save to, your freeze can not be saved.

 ## Specific *physical* cartridge compatibility

 This section is specific to hardware cartridges that you insert into the cartridge slot.
 For compatibility when mounted as a `.crt` file from an SD-Card, please see the next major section.

+If you have an older MEGA65 and run into issues with some physical cartridges that are described as working below, please check whether your need to update Core #0.
+Instructions can be found [here](installation.html#issues-with-cartridge-compatibility).

 ### C64GS Cartridges
 Cartridges produced for the C64GS console work, but some cartridges as a copy protection require the Kernal to be set to "Games System", otherwise they will just show a black screen.
 This would happen on a real C64 too.
 You can switch the Kernel in the main menu as described [here](the-main-menu.html#kernal-standard).